vbrfgd/Stalker_Anomaly_GAMMA_Retirement_Tasks/README.md

 ## Changelogs

+8/5/2023: v1.1.
+Changing the gun condition to match the condition of guns in "Configurable loot condition", which can be modified in MCM.
+Courtesy of @singustromo.
+Thank you very much.
+Also, add a check for the player's money to make sure the quest can only be turned in if the you have enough money.

 7/12/2023: Add a version where gun rewards are always in 100% condition.
 Located in versions/Full condition guns.

 ## Instruction